Gerald Carr (astronaut): NASA career

 Carr was one of the 19 astronauts selected by NASA in April 1966.
 When informed by NASA of his selection for astronaut training, he was assigned to the test directors section of Marine Air Control Squadron 3, a unit responsible for the testing and evaluation of the Marine Tactical Data System.
-He served as a member of the astronaut support crews and as CAPCOM for the Apollo 8 and Apollo 12 flights, and was involved in the development and testing of the Lunar Roving Vehicle.
-He was in the likely crew rotation position to serve as lunar module pilot for Apollo 19 and walk on the Moon before this mission was canceled by NASA in 1970.
+He served as a member of the astronaut support crews and as CAPCOM for the Apollo 8 and Apollo 12 missions, and was involved in the development and testing of the Lunar Roving Vehicle.
+He was in the likely crew rotation position to fly as lunar module pilot for Apollo 19 and walk on the Moon before this mission was canceled in 1970.